ryanslikesocool/ClockKit/README.md

 Timer.Delay.For(1f, () => condition = false);
 Timer.Update.While(() => condition, () => {
 	// I'll be called every frame until the condition is false.
-	// Since I'm controlling the condition with Timer.Delay, the condition will be false in 1 second.
+	// Since the condition is controlled with Timer.Delay, the condition will be false in 1 second.
 });
 ```